|Name||Score||Bottom Line||View Prices|

 As fingerless gloves go, they offer good protection, especially in the thumb area.
 Unlike with some other gloves, you will not really need a break-in period: these fit perfectly straight away, and they will withstand more than you can imagine.

-On the down side, they are probably the most expensive half-finger gloves on the market.
+On the downside, they are probably the most expensive half-finger gloves on the market.
 Even if they do offer some unique features (extra leather extender under the fingers and Kevlar stitching) and a great fit.
 You will have to decide if they’re worth the price.

 As the full-finger version, these gloves are some of the most durable on the market.
 Their all-leather construction will withstand abuse on dozens of walls and will keep your hands safe jumaring, belaying, hauling and everything else you’ll do on the rock.

 Usually, as we mentioned, fingerless gloves sacrifice protection for comfort and dexterity.
 These Fossil Rock gloves, however, do a great job in both.
-Their design is faultless and they are a pleasure to wear for long periods of time: they will offer great protection for your skin and you’ll almost forget you are wearing them.
+Their design is faultless and they are a pleasure to wear for long periods of time: they will offer great protection for your skin and you’ll almost forget you’re wearing them.

 If you have small hands, though, make sure you try them on first, as their fit is quite large.